 - 1. Each county may advance one (1) exhibit in this class to the Iowa State Fair. - 2.
 All entries will receive an evaluation and ribbon. - 3.
 Exhibit may be from an individual or group effort. - 4.
 The total expense on receipt(s) must not exceed \$11. - 5.
 The meal must serve four (4) people, with a serving for each person from each of the five (5) food groups: Fruit, Vegetable, Protein, Grain, and Dairy. - a.
-Recommended portion sizes per person: 1⁄2 cup fruit, 1⁄2 cup vegetable, 3 ounces protein, 1-2 ounces grain, 1 cup equivalent dairy. - b.
+Recommended serving sizes per person: 1⁄2 cup fruit, 1⁄2 cup vegetable, 2-3 ounces protein, 1-2 ounces grain, 1 cup equivalent dairy. - b.
 If there is a dairy allergy, you may substitute it with a calcium-rich item, but you will need to indicate the allergy and identify how the item substituted provides enough calcium. - 6.
-The exhibit will be a poster (maximum size 20 inches x 30 inches) that includes: - a.
-A copy of the Thrifty Meal Challenge Worksheet attached to the back of the poster. - b.
-The menu, the outline of food items, and appropriate portion sizes for each food item. - c.
-Meal type (breakfast, lunch, or dinner) - d.
-Copy of grocery receipts (up to 2) - e.
-Photos of the experience: grocery shopping, food preparation, and prepared meal.
+The exhibit will be a poster (maximum size 20 inches x 30 inches) that includes the following: - a.
+The menu, a list of food items, and appropriate portion sizes for each food item. - b.
+Meal type (breakfast, lunch, or dinner). - c.
+Copy of grocery receipts (up to 2). - d.
+Photos of the experience: grocery shopping, food preparation, and prepared meal. - e.
+The completed Thrifty Meal Challenge Worksheet attached to the back of the poster. - f.
+Failure to include the above documentation or adding a folder or binder will drop the exhibit one ribbon placing.